influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.6/advanced_topics/configuration_options.md

 bind-address = "0.0.0.0"

-# Once every 24 hours InfluxDB will report data to m.influxdb.com
+# Once every 24 hours InfluxDB will report usage data to m.influxdb.com
 # The data includes raft name (random 8 bytes), os, arch and version
 # This is only used to track the number of instances running and
 # the versions which is very helpful for us.